ibm-cloud-docs/containers/cs_worker_add.md

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> If you have non-containerized workloads on a classic IBM Cloud infrastructure [virtual server](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group) or [bare metal server](https://cloud.ibm.com/catalog/infrastructure/bare-metal), you can connect those workloads to the workloads in your gateway-enabled classic cluster by adding the server instance to your cluster network.
 {: shortdesc}

+You can add classic infrastructure servers to gateway-enabled classic clusters that run Kubernetes version 1.18 and earlier only.
+This feature is not supported for clusters that run Kubernetes version 1.19.
+{: important}

 The server instance is added to your cluster's private 172.30.X.X pod network so that your cluster workloads can communicate with the server.
 For example, you might have a database with specific configurations already running in an {{site.data.keyword.cloud_notm}} bare metal server.
 You can directly attach the database to the network of your gateway-enabled cluster without migrating the database to a container.
 The apps that run on your compute worker nodes can then send data to and receive data from the database in the bare metal server.